luisfru/Rick-and-Morty-App/README.md

 This project was built using React and plain css

-i used [Rick and morty API](https://rickandmortyapi.com/) and each data goes to goes to an specific page such as Characters,Location and Episode
+i used [Rick and morty API](https://rickandmortyapi.com/) each component (characters, episode, location) contains the specific

-every data such as characters was put in the page of Characters, location data its in Location page,

-and episode data its in Episode page.
+response call.

 ## Characters: